Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Thread-safe code**- only manipulates shared data structures in a manner that ensures that all threads behave properly and fulfill their design specifications without unintended interaction. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:2384972)

 **Std::iterator**- a C++ type that can be used to iterate through collections of elements based on that collection. [↩] (https://isetta.io/interviews/AmandineCoget-interview/#fnref:668322)

+**Path Tracing**- a realistic lighting algorithm that simulates light bouncing around a scene.
+It uses the Monte Carlo method to give a faithful rendition of the global illumination of the scene. [↩] (https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:23421)

+**The Demoscene**- an international computer art subculture focused on producing demos, which are self-contained, sometimes extremely small, audio-visual computer programs. [↩] (https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:9)

+**RenderWare**-  a game engine by Criterion Software that launched in 1993 and continued to regularly support games through 2010.
+It was known for providing an off-the-shelf solution to the difficulties of PS2 graphics programming. [↩] (https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:10)

+**Autodesk 3ds Max**- formerly 3D Studio and 3D Studio Max, is a professional 3D computer graphics program for making 3D animations, models, games, and images. [↩] (https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:11)

+**FBX**- a proprietary file format owned by Autodesk that is mostly commonly used for 3D model and animation data within the games industry. [↩] (https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:12)

+**GlTF(GL Transmission Format)**- a royalty-free file format for 3D scenes and models using the JSON standard. [↩] (https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:13)

+**Open Dynamic Engine (ODE)**- a free and open source physics engine written in C/C++ that can do both rigid body dynamics simulation and collision detection. [↩] (https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:14)

+**Cocoa**- Apple's native object-oriented API for macOS.  [↩] (https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:1)

+**UNIX**- a family of multitasking, multiuser operating systems that derive from the original AT&T Unix, originally developed at Ken Thompson, Dennis Ritchie, and others at Bell Labs.
+It's main comparable is Microsoft's DOS, which is mono-task and monouser. [↩](https://isetta.io/interviews/ArasPranckevicius-interview/#fnref:2)